 Creating a powerful call to action is all about provoking emotion or enthusiasm in your audience.
 Your CTA also needs to be clear and concise so that it’s easily understood by anyone who glances at your displays.

-There’s lots of room to get creative with your digital display designs.
+There’s lots of room to get creative with your digital signage designs.
 But your text doesn’t need to be avant-garde.
 Instead, pick a simple font that’s clear enough for your guests to see from a distance.

-If you go with a font that’s too ornate or strange, you reduce readability.
+If you go with a signage font that’s too ornate or strange, you reduce readability.
 That’s an automatic reduction in the efficacy of your ads, regardless of how good they might otherwise be.

 Remember the 3 x 5 rule